mlochbaum/BQN/problems.md

 ### Each block body has its own label
 In a block with multiple bodies, the label (the self-name part of the header) refers to the entire block.
 However, there's no way to give only one label to the entire block.
 If you want to consistently use the same internal name, then you may have to write it many times.
 It's also a weird mismatch, conceptually.

+### Have to be careful about intermediate results with affine characters
+A computation like `(a+b)÷2` (midpoint between characters `a` and `b`, of the distance between them is even) or `5>v-n` (equivalent to `v<5+n`) is conceptually okay, but the first will always fail because `a+b` is invalid while the second will (even worse!) fail only if `v` is a character with code point smaller than `n`.
+Arithmetic manipulations that would be valid for numbers aren't for the number-character system.

+Numbers and characters are subsets of a linear space with components "characterness" (0 for numbers and 1 for characters) and value (code point for characters).
+Numbers are a linear subspace, and characters a subset of an affine one.
+Their union isn't closed under addition and subtraction in either component.
+Usually this is good, as failing when the user creates a nonexistent character or double-character can catch a lot of errors.
+But not always.

 ### Monadic argument corresponds to left for `/` and `⊔`
 Called dyadically, both functions shuffle cells of the right argument around, which is consistent with other selection-type functions.
 But the monadic case applies to what would be the left argument in the dyadic case.